csulfrian/lemon-defect-detection/README.md

 ### The Annotations File
 The .JSON formatted annotations file contains multiple entries (on average 12) per image with segmentation detailing the individual areas of interest on each fruit.
-This little snippet of code helps form the following annotated image.
+This snippet of code helps form the following annotated image.

 ```json
 {'id': 6,